joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 This turns out to be critical for the recovery process.
-The idea of the pleurodesis is that the surgeon thoroughly scars the lung and then the scar tissue grows betnween the lung and the chest wall to hold the lung up the next time a collapse happens.
+The idea of the pleurodesis is that the surgeon thoroughly scars the lung and then the scar tissue grows between the lung and the chest wall to hold the lung up the next time a collapse happens.
 But in order to get the scar tissue to grow to the chest wall the lung needs to be pressed up against the chest wall, which means that taking in deep breaths is crucial.
 As you might imagine, having your lung